commenthol/oaus/src/models/sqldb/README.md

 2. Change the config in `createTables.js`
 3. Run `createTables.js` - make sure it passes, check the tables in the DB

-## Stored Procedures

-In `sql/procedures.sql` there are stored procedures which speed up querying the database.
-The calls are implemented in `model-procedures.js` and can be enabled using `config.storedProcedures: true`